Holomorphic torsion and geometric zeta functions for certain Hermitian locally symmetric manifolds

 In the formulation of Theorem~\ref{thm:AnsatzCaseByCase}~\eqref{thm:AnsatzCaseByCase2} we have used the (unique) element $H_0\in\frakz(\frakk)$ with $\ad(H_0)|_{\frakp_\pm}=\pm i\cdot\id_{\frakp_\pm}$ (see \cite[page 3]{MS}).

-\begin{remalph} \begin{enumerate} \item Part \eqref{thm:AnsatzCaseByCase1} of Theorem~\ref{thm:AnsatzCaseByCase} shows that the Ansatz works without additional assumptions on $\VV_\lambda$ if $G/K$ is of rank one. \item Part \eqref{thm:AnsatzCaseByCase2} of Theorem~\ref{thm:AnsatzCaseByCase} shows that for $G=\SO_0(2,2n)$ the Ansatz only works if $\VV_\lambda$ is a vector bundle associated to a representation of $K=\SO(2)\times\SO(2n)$ for which either the $\SO(2)$-factor acts by a fixed character depending on $n$, or the $\SO(2n)$-factor acts in a self-dual way.
+\begin{remalph} \begin{enumerate} \item Part \eqref{thm:AnsatzCaseByCase1} of Theorem~\ref{thm:AnsatzCaseByCase} shows that the Ansatz works without additional assumptions on $\VV_\lambda$ if $G/K$ is of rank one.
+This result can also be found in \cite {M-V83} and \cite{B-O95}.
+We thank the referee for these references. \item Part \eqref{thm:AnsatzCaseByCase2} of Theorem~\ref{thm:AnsatzCaseByCase} shows that for $G=\SO_0(2,2n)$ the Ansatz only works if $\VV_\lambda$ is a vector bundle associated to a representation of $K=\SO(2)\times\SO(2n)$ for which either the $\SO(2)$-factor acts by a fixed character depending on $n$, or the $\SO(2n)$-factor acts in a self-dual way.
 In particular, the Ansatz works for all line bundles since in this case $\SO(2n)$ acts by the trivial representation which is self-dual. \item The Hermitian symmetric spaces $G/K$ of rank two in the above list belong to the following cases: \begin{itemize} \item $\frakg=\su(2,n)$ ($n\geq2$), \item $\frakg=\so^*(8),\so^*(10)$, \item $\frakg=\so(2,2n)$ ($n\geq2$), \item $\frakg=\frake_{6(-14)}$, \end{itemize} with the low-dimensional isomorphisms

 By part \eqref{thm:AnsatzCaseByCase2} of the previous theorem, the Ansatz works with additional restrictions for $\frakg=\so(2,2n)$, so the same is true for $\frakg=\su(2,2)$ and $\frakg=\so^*(8)$.
 Already for $\frakg=\su(2,3)$ the Ansatz fails as stated in part \eqref{thm:AnsatzCaseByCase3} of the theorem, and it is likely that the same is true for $\frakg=\su(2,n)$, $n\geq3$.
 For a complete treatment of all rank two cases the algebras $\frakg=\so^*(10)$ and $\frakg=\frake_{6(-14)}$ are missing. \item In Section~\ref{sec:SO*(2n)} we provide for the case $G=\SO^*(2n)$ an explicit description of both the restriction map $\Res:K^0(K)\to K^0(K_M)$ and all quantities occurring in \eqref{eq:AnsatzSum}.
 However, we did not succeed in obtaining a characterization of the good highest weights for $n\geq5$.
 We conjecture that for $n\geq5$ no highest weight is good, and some computations for $n=5$ indicate that this is indeed the case. \end{enumerate} \end{remalph}